COVID-19 alerts updated on March 12, 2022; all rules and guidelines are current

 As restrictions are lifted and businesses staff up, it’s never been more important—or easier—to support your favorite Willamette Valley businesses.
 Here are a few ideas for showing some love to local businesses.

 Purchase a gift card: Whether visiting next week or next year, purchase a gift card to use on your next trip.
 The additional revenue can help businesses cover costs and bolster their staff in the meantime.

 Spread the love: Leave a good review of your favorite businesses on Facebook, Yelp, Tripadvisor, or another platform from a past experience to show support.

-Make reservations: Many restaurants and tasting rooms are recommending or requiring reservations; be mindful of this when making plans, and be sure to cancel a reservation with as much notice as possible if you can’t make your appointed time.
+Make reservations: Many restaurants and tasting rooms are recommending reservations; be mindful of this when making plans, and be sure to cancel a reservation with as much notice as possible if you can’t make your appointed time.

 Up-to-date Information and Resources

 The following resources offer the most up-to-date information possible and can help guide decisions on travel, gatherings, and more.

 - Keep up with the most up-to-date information, recommendations, and guidance from the Centers for Disease Control and Prevention (CDC).

 - Find the latest local and statewide information from Oregon Health Authority.